yudharisandy/LudoGame/README.md

 - Create new class diagram (for comparison)
 - Library: when totem kicked out (when player accidentally click the kicked out totem -> the player just remain the same -> continue to next player)
 - GUI: roll dice value > remaining path/route -> the totem won't be moved -> The player should be able to move another OnPlay totem if exists.
-- GUI: One cell can't show up more than one totem.
+- GUI: Bug of totem coloring in different player merging.

 ## Board Coordinate Scheme
 This library is built based on the following board coordinate scheme.